- This fund offers a different way to invest in Asian and emerging economies

 The Schroder Small Cap Discovery Fund invests in smaller businesses that are based in Asian and emerging markets or make most of their money in these areas.
 Smaller and more innovative businesses offer lots of growth potential, but they're higher risk because they're at an earlier stage of their development.
 The fund could therefore be used in a broader investment portfolio that's able to accept more volatility in search of higher potential long-term returns.
 We think it could fit well with Asian and emerging markets funds focused on larger firms but should only form a smaller part of an investment portfolio.

-Parbrook is another veteran Asian fund manager.
+Parbrook is a veteran Asian fund manager.
 He joined Schroders in 1990 and has spent the bulk of his investing career living in Asia.
-Parbrook has managed the open-ended Schroder Asian Total Return Fund since 2007 and the Schroder Asian Total Return Investment Trust since 2013.
-He has built a strong track record and has a similar fund management style to Dobbs.
+Parbrook has managed other Asian Investments with Schroder since 2007.
+He has built a strong track record having outperformed the broader Asian stock market during his time as manager of these products.
+He has a similar fund management style to the previous manager.

 There are thousands of companies in this part of the market, so the managers have the help of a team of analysts based across Asia.
 They help sift through the market and uncover what they believe to be the most promising opportunities.

 The managers work closely with Schroders' Asian and smaller companies teams to help generate research and ideas for the fund.
-They look for companies with good cash flows, strong franchises, a quality management team, superior corporate governance standards and a strong business model that's able to defend against competition.
-Next, they aim to forecast the earnings of each business, which could ultimately influence the direction of the share price.
+They look for companies with good cash flows, a quality management team, superior corporate governance standards and a strong business model that's able to defend against competition.
+Next, they aim to forecast the earnings of each business, which could ultimately influence the share price.

 The managers are prepared to be patient.
 They invest in companies for the long term and as they start to grow into larger firms.
 Many developing economies are gradually switching from being export-led to focusing on domestic consumption, and the fund is focused on areas that could benefit from greater consumer spending.
 It’s also focused on some of the relatively more stable Asian countries, including Hong Kong, India and Taiwan, though other high-risk emerging countries, such as Brazil and Mexico, also feature in the fund.